How a Vegetarian Diet Provides Enough Protein

 • Legumes + Nuts or Seeds

-• Examples: Chickpeas with tahini (as in hummus), lentils with sesame oil, black beans with sunflower seeds
+• Examples: Chickpeas with tahini (as in hummus), lentil salad with sesame oil dressing, black beans wrap with sunflower seeds

-• Why it works: Seeds and nuts add additional amino acids and healthy fats, which also support digestion.
+• Why it works: Seeds and nuts add additional amino acids and healthy fats, which also nourish nerve tissue and a feeling of satisfaction.

 • Whole Grains + Dairy or Eggs (for vegetarians who include them)

-• Examples: Oatmeal with milk, toast with a poached egg, quinoa with yogurt
+• Examples: Oatmeal with milk, toast and eggs, rice with yogurt

-• Why it works: These combos naturally offer complete protein and are often easier to digest with fewer spices needed.
+• Why it works: These combos naturally offer complete protein and are easily accessible and simple to prepare.

 • Soy (a complete plant protein on its own)